onzfonz/comp227/src/content/4/en/part4d.md

 #### 4.20*: bloglist expansion, step8

-[This example](/en/part4/token_authentication) from part 4 shows taking the token from the header with the *getTokenFrom* helper function.
+[This example](/en/part4/token_authentication) from part 4 shows taking the token from the header with the `getTokenFrom` helper function.

 If you used the same solution, refactor taking the token to a [middleware](/en/part3/node_js_and_express#middleware).
-The middleware should take the token from the <i>Authorization</i> header and place it into the <i>token</i> field of the <i>request</i> object.
+The middleware should take the token from the ***Authorization*** header and place it into the `token` field of the `request` object.

-In other words, if you register this middleware in the <i>app.js</i> file before all routes
+In other words, if you register this middleware in the *app.js* file before all routes

 ```js
 app.use(middleware.tokenExtractor)
 ```

-Routes can access the token with *request.token*:
+Routes can access the token with `request.token`:

 ```js
 blogsRouter.post('/', async (request, response) => {